 If the applicant does not provide an SSN, TWC-VR staff must—

-Obtain a temporary SSN.
-RHW will provide a temporary SSN automatically.
+Leave the SSN field blank when completing the Initial Contact page in RHW..
+RHW will assign a temporary SSN when the page is saved.
 TWC-VR staff must not create random numbers when entering data into RHW.

 Inform the applicant that TWC-VR cannot determine eligibility until receiving documentation that the applicant can legally work in the U.S.